Mi Teleférico: Phase Two

 On 1 July 2014, Evo Morales announced five new interconnected lines to be built in the coming years.
-On 26 January 2015, the law permitting construction of Phase Two was passed, increasing the number of new lines to six and committing US $450 million to the project.
+On 26 January 2015, Law 652 was passed, permitting construction of Phase Two and increasing the number of new lines to six and committing US $450 million to the project.
 A seventh line was announced in February 2016, and an eighth was announced in July 2016.
-Phase Two will extend the system by over 20 km.
+Phase Two extended the system by over 20 km.
 On 13 July 2017, it was announced that the cost of Phase 2 would be increased to US $506 million.

 Phase Two began operation in 2017 with the inauguration of the Blue Line (Línea Azul) on 3 March 2017, followed by the Orange Line (Línea Naranja) on 29 September 2017.
 On 24 March 2018, the White Line (Línea Blanca) and the first section of the Sky Blue Line (Línea Celeste) were opened.
 The second and final section of the Sky Blue Line was opened on 14 July 2018.
 The remaining five lines will be the Purple Line (Línea Morada), the Brown Line (Línea Café), the Silver Line (Línea Plateada), and the Gold Line (Línea Dorada).

-As of March 2018, the Purple and Silver Lines are under construction.
+The Purple Line (Línea Morada) opened on 28 September 2018, followed by the Silver Line (Línea Plateada) on 9 March 2019.

 Other cities

 Oruro

-Mi Teleférico contributed to the construction of the Teleférico Turístico "Virgen del Socavón" (Our Lady of the Mines Tourist Cable Car) in Oruro, Bolivia.
+Mi Teleférico contributed to the construction of the Teleférico Santuario Virgen del Socavón Teleférico Turístico "Virgen del Socavón" (Our Lady of the Mines Tourist Cable Car) in Oruro, Bolivia.
 The cable car connects the city center to the Virgen del Socavón statue and shrine on nearby Santa Bárbara hill, which plays an important role in the city's carnaval celebrations.
 The cable car, which opened on 7 February 2018, consists of a single 800 m line with two stations and 16 cars.
 It has a capacity of 1000 passengers per hour, and a one-way trip takes approximately 3 minutes.
 The project was originally due to open in November 2016, but it suffered repeated delays until Mi Teleférico took over construction work in 2017.

 Sucre

-As of 2017, the Empresa Estatal de Transporte por Cable "Mi Teleférico" was in the process of planning a cable car system for the city of Sucre.
+As of 2017, the Empresa Estatal de Transporte por Cable "Mi Teleférico" was in the process of planning a cable car system for the city of Sucre (Sucre Cable Car, Teleférico para Sucre).

+Impact

+The cable car system has benefited the region by significantly reducing the time spent on transportation.
+It has caused a shift to public transportation and increased employment opportunities for the region.
+A journey from El Alto to the center of La Paz is about three times faster on the Teleférico compared to taking a bus or taxi.